 Saward's previous (credited) script was "Resurrection of the Daleks," where the characters were so one-dimensional they were like targets in a video game; you weren't all that surprised when they all got offed.
 (Near the end, you lost track of who was on which side, and who was attacking whom, and you accepted that it really didn't matter.)
-In "Revelation," he decides to dig a little deeper: creating a varied set of characters converging on one location.
+In "Revelation," he decides to dig deeper: creating a set of characters from various walks of life converging on one location.
 In theory, that's a step up from "Resurrection."
 But if they're all -- once again -- just going to get slaughtered by serial's end, is that better?
-It's like a cruel fake-out: "Ha!
-I can write characters you care about -- now see how much worse it feels when I kill them all."
-Except it doesn't feel worse, because the setting is so claustrophobic and the mood so grim, you expect a bloodbath.
-You know this one isn't going to end with a wink and a smile.
-(Aside from the Doctor and Peri, the only ones who survive are the chief villain, Davros, and the two least interesting characters.)
-"Resurrection" is a world without justice; "Revelation" is a world with a perverse sense of justice.
-And an oddly-balanced world at that.
+Ultimately, you come to realize that Saward's efforts to create a more varied cast of characters isn't designed to make their actions more interesting, but to make their deaths more interesting.
+(Aside from the Doctor and Peri, the only ones to survive are the chief villain of the piece, Davros, and two of the least-developed characters.)
+And Saward's ability to balance multiple story-lines is sketchy at best.
 Davros spends an inordinate amount of time trying to talk an underling (a brutally bad performance by Jenny Tomasin) into murdering her boss, and when she does, she's promptly destroyed by the Daleks.
-Her whole plot is a distraction -- but what is the central plot anyway?
-A lot of characters converge on Davros's lair, and just as they start to get interesting, they're exterminated.
-It's why, perhaps, one of the best scenes is the one that's not meant to be taken seriously -- where Peri and a DJ defend themselves by blasting the Daleks with rock 'n' roll; in a serial so oppressive, its cheeky irreverence is a welcome relief.
-Bryant is tremendous throughout "Revelation"; it's one of the few serials where her bold choice to play Peri's experiences as we ourselves might experience them -- as not merely terrifying but genuinely scarring -- pays off handsomely.
+She becomes (momentarily) more focal so that her death will be more felt; ultimately, that becomes the guiding principle for the serial, and the more it happens, the more transparent the scripting becomes.
+The massacres that dominate the final reel are so incessant and contrived that you feel the writer's presence behind the scenes, pulling the strings, like the humbug wizard in Oz -- and as a result, Saward's ham-fisted methods actually take the sting out of slaughter: he makes genocide seem tidy.
+It's why, perhaps, one of the best scenes is the one that's not meant to be taken seriously -- where Peri and a DJ defend themselves by blasting the Daleks with rock 'n' roll; in a serial so determinedly oppressive, its cheeky irreverence is a welcome relief.
+Nicola Bryant is tremendous throughout "Revelation"; it's one of the few serials where her bold choice to play Peri's experiences as we ourselves might experience them -- as not merely terrifying but genuinely scarring -- pays off handsomely.
 (She remains the only classic companion who doesn't hit the "reset" button on her emotions between serials: who doesn't easily shake off the nightmares she's encountered.)
 She finds a perfect balance between tremulous and tenacious.
-And it's one of Baker's best performances as well, not to mention one of the best-directed classic serials.
+And it's one of Colin Baker's best performances as well, not to mention one of the best-directed classic serials.
 But in the end, you're forgiven for thinking: that was a lot of fine work -- what exactly did we achieve?

 95. The Armageddon Factor (Fourth Doctor, 1979)